StuartCHAN/neural-qa/README.md

 ### 1.1.
 Extraction Of Wiki pages and article pre-processing

-We need abundant natural language textual materials to get more questions with RDFs of DBpedia, in order to transform them into templates.
+We need abundant natural language textual materials to get more questions with RDFs of DBpedia, to transform them into templates.

 For example, if you want to get the articles about [Brack Obama](https://en.wikipedia.org/wiki/Barack_Obama)([dbr:Barack_Obama](http://dbpedia.org/page/Barack_Obama)), we set `DBR_NAME=Barack_Obama`, then